ljjnihao/questionnaire-system/README.md

 npm run lint -- --fix (or for yarn: yarn run lint --fix) npm run dev

-npm install element-ui / (or if using yarn: yarn add ) npm install axios npm install md5
+npm install element-ui --save / (or if using yarn: yarn add --save ) npm install axios npm install npm install echart

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).